 The Trustees of the Health and Welfare Fund have the objective of providing a plan of benefits to covered Members to help offset normal health care expenses.
-In addition, the Plan is designed to provide valuable benefits to help the Members and their families when there are major events such as death and disability.
+In addition, the Plan is designed to also provide valuable benefits to help the Members and their families when there are major events such as death and disability.
 The Health and Welfare Plan provides life insurance, disability and health care benefits to active and disabled Members.
 The Plan provides life insurance, health and dental care benefits to retired Members.
 The Plan also provides health and dental benefits to the widows of active and retired Members.
-We believe the Plan contributes to the overall good health and well being of Plan Members and their families.

-During the year ended December 31, 2018, on average, the Plan provided benefits to 6,970 active Members; 1,240 retired Members; 186 disabled Members and 440 widows of Members.
-The Plan also provided 132 Members with benefits under the self-payment program.
+During the year ended December 31, 2019, on average, the Plan provided benefits to 6,000 active Members; 1,396 retired Members; 173 disabled Members and 441 widows of Members.
+The Plan also provided 141 Members with benefits under the self-payment program.

 The Trustees have the sustainable long term funding of the Plan as an important objective.
-The Plan is financed under several funding arrangements including insurance policies underwritten by Great West Life for the life, accidental death & dismemberment and long term disability benefits.
+The Plan is financed under several funding arrangements including insurance policies underwritten by Canada Life for the life, accidental death & dismemberment and long term disability benefits and, as of January 1, 2020, out of country emergency travel assistance.
 The Plan's medical, dental, vision care and short term disability benefits are funded solely by the assets of the Health and Welfare Fund - there is no insurance contract guaranteeing the payment of these benefits.
 The Fund bears all of the risk of claims arising under these benefits.
 If there is not enough funding available to pay benefits, the Trustees would amend the Plan to bring funding in line with the cost of benefits.

-During Fiscal 2018 total Fund expenses were \$39.39 million of which \$29.58 million was to pay the claims for eligible health, dental, short term disability, vision care, out of country and employee assistance benefits (self-funded claims) for Members and their families.
-This chart below illustrates the Fund expenses in Fiscal 2018:
+During Fiscal 2019 total Fund expenses were \$35.69 million of which \$26.96 million was to pay the claims for eligible health, dental, short term disability, vision care, out of country and employee assistance benefits (self-funded claims) for Members and their families.
+This chart below illustrates the Fund expenses in Fiscal 2019: